juliaguida/oystercard/pills/javascript&JasminePill.md

 #### Contextual healing

-As I mentioned previously, Jasmine has no equivalent for Rspec's `context` block.
+As I mentioned previously, Jasmine has no equivalent for RSpec's `context` block.
 While this is both sad and upsetting, it's by no means going to stop us writing meaningful tests.
 We can just nest another `describe` function in the place of context:

 ```javascript
 describe('Javabuzz', function() {